Temple Scroll: Purity in the Temple Scroll

 The holiness extends out from the inner court of the Temple to encompass not only the other two temple courts, but takes in the entire city.
 These two latter passages also reveal a strong connection between the Temple Scroll and the Damascus Document.

 Festivals in the Temple Scroll

-Textual evidence indicates that the text for the festivals comes from another work and was incorporated into the Temple Scroll, which lists festivals that should be celebrated throughout the year; many of the festivals are mentioned in the Bible including those found in Numbers 28–29, and Leviticus 23, but some are unique including the annual festival for priest ordination.
+Textual evidence indicates that the text for the festivals comes from another work and was incorporated into the Temple Scroll, which lists festivals that should be celebrated throughout the year; many of the festivals are mentioned in the Bible including those found in Numbers 28–29, and Leviticus 23, but some are unique including the annual festival for priestly ordination.
 In contrast to the single Biblical festival of First Fruits (grains), the Temple Scroll calls for four First Fruit festivals: